UMW in the Galapagos Islands

 Join Dr. Andrew Dolby and Dr. Michael Stebar for Spring Break among the fascinating flora and fauna of the Galapagos Islands of Ecuador.
 Learn why this unique archipelago remains one of the world’s foremost living biological laboratories and models of conservation biology.
 Students will study the evolutionary concepts that lead to the unique ecology found on isolated island environments while examining the social and environmental sustainability issues involved in the conservation of the Galapagos Islands.
-This trip requires moderate levels of activity, including hiking and snorkeling.
+This trip requires strenuous levels of activity, including hiking and snorkeling.

 Students will be housed at local hotels and hostels.

 In addition to the program travel during Spring Break, students will enroll in the Spring 2022 course BIOL 423: Ecology and Evolution in the Galapagos for 4 credits.

-This course satisfies the Experiential Learning OR Global Inquiry general education requirement by contract with the Faculty Director only.
+This course satisfies the Beyond the Classroom OR Diverse and Global Perspectives general education requirement by contract with the Faculty Director only.

 Requirements & Prerequisites